Royal Newfoundland Regiment: Second World War

-When the United Kingdom declared war on Germany on September 3, 1939, Newfoundland too found itself at war.
-The presence of the German Navy in Atlantic waters threatened the security of the colony, and in September 1939 it was decided to raise the Newfoundland Militia, a local defence militia unit for the defence of the island.
+When the United Kingdom declared war on Germany on 3 September 1939, Newfoundland too found itself at war.
+The presence of the German Navy in Atlantic waters threatened the security of the Dominion, and in September 1939 it was decided to raise the Newfoundland Militia, a local defence militia unit for the defence of the island.
 The Newfoundland Militia was tasked with guarding strategic positions on the island, including the dry docks, water supply, and oil reserves in St. John's and the Newfoundland Broadcasting Company's radio station in Mount Pearl.
 Later, these guard duties were expanded to include the maintenance of a coastal defence battery on Bell Island to protect the Wabana Iron Ore Mines, and mines and docks throughout the rest of the island.
 Following the Battle of France, Canada assumed responsibility for the defence of Newfoundland with the establishment of W Force.
 The Newfoundland Militia was immediately placed under command of W Force.
-The efforts of the Canadian Army to expand and train the militia to professional standards resulted in the Newfoundland Militia being re-designated the Newfoundland Regiment on March 2, 1943.
+The efforts of the Canadian Army to expand and train the militia to professional standards resulted in the Newfoundland Militia being re-designated the Newfoundland Regiment on 2 March 1943.
 The regiment stayed in a home-defence role, but in addition to these duties was also tasked with training excess recruits for the two regiments of the Royal Artillery that were recruited in Newfoundland for overseas service: the 166th (Newfoundland) Field Artillery Regiment and 59th (Newfoundland) Heavy Artillery Regiment.
 By the end of the Second World War, 1,668 Newfoundlanders had enlisted for service; 820 had deployed overseas with the Royal Artillery while a further 447 trained gunners were in Newfoundland awaiting transport to Europe on VE Day.
-17 members of the regiment were killed on December 12, 1942, during the Knights of Columbus Hostel fire in St. John's.
+17 members of the regiment were killed on 12 December 1942, during the Knights of Columbus Hostel fire in St. John's.